dr-redeye/dr-redeye/README.md

 - 👋 Hi, I’m @dr-redeye
-- 👀 I’m interested in android development and cyber security/AI and ML
+- 👀 I’m interested in android development and cyber security and AI-ML
 - 🌱 I’m currently learning android development and Cyber Security
 - 💞️ I’m looking to collaborate on projects in domain of android automation and Machine learning/Cyber Security
 - 📫 Mail me at rai2002ayush@gmail.com/csjma21001390142cseai.csjma.ac.in